 Wondering where to travel in January?
 Don’t miss these cool destinations to brighten up a dreary month.

-Unless you’re lucky enough to live somewhere it gets properly snowy and winter-wonderland-y, January in the Northern Hemisphere is a bleak affair.
+Unless you’re lucky enough to live somewhere where it gets properly snowy and winter-wonderland-y, January in the Northern Hemisphere is a bleak affair.

 Take my hometown of London for example – the Christmas cheer is but a distant memory, and the sky is blanketed in an unwavering and very depressing impermeable grey.
 Pleasant it is not.